Zucchero Fornaciari: 1995–2008: peak of musical career

 On the 1998 album Bluesugar, Fornaciari moved from Spirito DiVinos New Orleans feeling to a more British rock style, like of Robert Johnson and Radiohead.
 The band recording it included Santana bassist Benny Rietveld and bluesharp player Mark Feltham.
 Steve Winwood played Hammond on two songs, while Bono wrote the lyrics to the English version of lead single "Blu".
 The album went on to sell over 1 million copies in several months.
-In February 1999 in UK was released a duet of "Va Pensiero" along Sinead O'Connor.
+In February 1999 in UK was released a duet of "Va Pensiero" along Sinéad O'Connor.
 The world tour included for the first time Australia and Asia.
 In 1999 was invited by Bono to participate at charity NetAid event, where at Giants Stadium in New Jersey performed "Il volo", along Bono U2's One, and with various artists the single song "New Day".

 Following a lengthy tour to promote Bluesugar, Fornaciari took some time off to work on new music.
 In the 2001 production of the Sanremo Festival, Zucchero co-wrote the songs "Luce (Tramonti a nord est)" by Elisa, and "Di sole e d'azzurro" by Giorgia, which charted as first and second respectively, both winning the festival awards.
 He reappeared in the summer of 2001 with the European hit single "Baila morena" (re-released in 2006), described as "swinging track densely populated with crunching electric guitars, thick piano and organ vamps, and soaring bluesy female vocals over Zucchero's trademark rasp".
 The album Shake, that followed two months later, ended up being another European million selling album.
 The album is described as "multi-layered blend of acoustic and electric guitars, and the interplay of various vocal ranges and languages set the tone for a stunning album with unfailingly excellent material".
 On the album blues musician John Lee Hooker appears on the ballad "Ali D'Oro", his last recording before his death in June 2001.
 In 2002 and 2003 Fornaciari and his band toured throughout Europe and Canada with the sold-out Shake tour.
 In December 2002 at the Italian Music Awards received by FIMI the "Special Award — Italian Artist in the World".